Release 2 of ISO Recorder V2 supports Windows XP SP2 and SP3 as well as Server 2003.

 Known issues in this release:

-0) It will not replace the version 1 but will most likely conflict with it.
+0) It will not replace the ISO Recorder v1 but will most likely conflict with it.
 Please, uninstall the version 1 before installing this release.

-1) The recording speed setting is honored, but might be not exactly what you set.
+1) The recording speed selected is honored, but might be not exactly what you set.
 If you decrease it, it will decrease, but the absolute value maybe different.

 2) Guaranteed not to work on pre-SP2 machines.
 Use the original version here.

 3) Due to changes in the OS the Cancel button is not available while recording anymore.
 Sometime around XPSP1 Microsoft has broken the cancel feature in their engine.
-I've caught on it to late to submit it for fixing in SP2.
+I've stumbled onto it too late to submit it for fixing in SP2.
 Perhaps SP3.
 Otherwise it's going to be Longhorn.

 1) Server 2003 is now supported.